T4Ne/ThermalBox/README.md

 ```

 ## 5. License
-This project is released under the CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.
-You may copy, modify, and distribute the code without restriction.
+This is free and unencumbered software released into the public domain under The Unlicense.
+Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.